 Many people, in all regions of Canada – and across the globe - find themselves at a crossroads in their lives.
 Whether as a result of job loss, life transition, or a sense of emptiness, the common denominator is a curiosity or yearning for a deeper connection with soul.

-- You have a sense that you have yet to realize your fullest potential or life purpose
+- Have a sense that you have yet to realize your fullest potential or life purpose

-- You have a curiosity about soul and what that means for you
+- Have a curiosity about your truest self and soul, and what that means for you

-- You have engaged in some soulful practices and wish to deepen your level of engagement
+- Have engaged in some spiritual practices and wish to deepen your level of engagement

-- You are challenged by what is unfolding in the world today, and are compelled to take action
+- Are challenged by what is unfolding in the world today, and are compelled to take action

-- You seek clarity on what your contribution in the Greater Earth community might be
+- Seek clarity on what your contribution in the Greater Earth community might be

 Helping Professional Development and Care